danielasannino/SupportEngineerDebugAssignment/README.md

+Issues confirmed and fixed:

+Create-task 500 (confirmed) — POST /api/tasks threw System.FormatException when the X-Client-Timestamp header was absent.
+Fixed by replacing DateTime.Parse with DateTime.TryParse and a DateTime.UtcNow fallback, and moving input validation before timestamp parsing.

+Slow task list (confirmed) — The list endpoint loaded every row in the Tasks table into memory before filtering by userId.
+Fixed by pushing Where, OrderBy, and Take into the EF Core query so the database does the work.

+Ordering instability (confirmed) — Tasks with identical CreatedAt values sorted non-deterministically.
+Fixed by adding .ThenByDescending(t => t.Id) as a stable tiebreaker.

+Test suite not compiling (fixed) — Missing using Xunit; directive in TaskApiTests.cs prevented the test file from compiling.

+How I used logs to diagnose:
+artifacts/sample_api_log.txt showed a structured log line immediately before the exception: X-Client-Timestamp present=False length=0.
+That single field told me the header was absent, not malformed — which meant the fix was a fallback, not stricter validation.
+The FormatException stack trace then confirmed the exact crash site (TaskEndpoints.cs line 41).
+I did not need to reproduce the bug locally; the log was sufficient to identify the root cause and write the fix.

+artifacts/sample_slow_list_log.txt showed elapsedMs scaling with limit and implicitly with total data volume (1847ms for user-015 vs ~300ms for earlier users).
+That pointed to a full-table scan rather than a per-user problem.

+Tradeoffs:

+The timestamp fallback to UtcNow silently accepts requests without the header rather than returning a 400.
+This preserves compatibility with clients that don't send it.
+If the timestamp is semantically meaningful (e.g. for deduplication), a 400 would be safer — noted in the incident follow-up.
+The ThenByDescending(t.Id) tiebreaker stabilises ordering but doesn't investigate the client-side "duplicate" report.
+I flagged it as a likely frontend state issue in the incident doc.
+What I'd do next with more time:

+Add the Tasks(UserId) database index (tracked in TICKET.md) — the query fix prevents the full-scan but without an index performance will degrade again as data grows.
+Add a test case for POST /api/tasks without the X-Client-Timestamp header to lock in the fix.
+Investigate the frontend rendering for the "duplicates" report — no server-side duplication was found but the symptom hasn't been fully ruled out.

 # Support Engineer Challenge — Debug & Stabilize

 This repo contains a small prebuilt app with a few realistic "production" issues.
 Your goal is to **triage**, **diagnose**, and **ship safe fixes** with clear communication.